 In addition to the Incentive Plan, options remain outstanding under the pSivida Corp.
 Employee Share Option Plan (ESOP).
 Both plans were approved by our stockholders.
-No additional awards will be made under the ESOP.

 The table below provides additional information about our equity compensation plans as of June 30, 2009.